 International aviation is responsible for a large proportion of global greenhouse gas emissions.
 Synthetic fuels made from green hydrogen are currently the most promising option for aviation that is greenhouse gas-neutral.
 PtX Lab Lausitz is working to facilitate market ramp-up for these sustainable fuels.

 In 2018, aviation was responsible for three percent of global CO2 emissions, a figure roughly equal to the annual emissions of developed countries like Germany or Japan.
 Other factors such as contrails also have an equally substantial effect on the climate.
-By 2030, the Paris Agreement envisages cutting global greenhouse gas emissions by 40 percent in comparison to 1990; the EU has set itself the goal of a 55 percent reduction.
+With the Paris Agreement, the global community has set itself the goal of limiting the increase in the Earth's average temperature to below 2°C and, if possible, to 1.5°C above pre-industrial levels.
+To achieve this, the EU wants to reduce its total greenhouse gas emissions by 55 percent by 2030 compared to 1990 levels.
 The German Federal Climate Change Act (“Bundes-Klimaschutzgesetz”) requires the transport sector to cut its greenhouse gas emissions by 42 percent by 2030 and become greenhouse gas-neutral by 2045.

 Target: net zero emissions